What is the Charlie Blumenstein Internship?

 The Charlie Blumenstein Stewardship Assistant position is a summer water and wildlife conservation internship.

-In the Summer of 2019, the Blumenstein internship will be at The Nature Conservancy's (TNC) Carpenter Ranch in Hayden, CO (near Steamboat, CO).
-This experience will offer opportunities for students to engage with visitors; work alongside ranch managers in maintaining the property, and gain a better understanding of how Carpenter Ranch supports researchers, Colorado water rights, and much more.
-Full details on how to apply and access the job description can be found in Handshake.
-All applications must be received through the TNC Careers site no later than March 15, 2019.
-Candidates are highly encouraged to submit applications prior to March 8, 2019, in order to schedule on-campus interviews March 11-13, 2019.
-Contact the Career Center for more information.
+In the Summer of 2019, the selected Charlie Blumenstein Stewardship intern spent the summer at The Nature Conservancy's (TNC) Carpenter Ranch in Hayden, CO (near Steamboat, CO).
+This experience offered opportunities to engage with visitors; work alongside ranch managers in maintaining the property, and gain a better understanding of how Carpenter Ranch supports researchers, Colorado water rights, and much more.
+Full details on how to apply for the 2020 internship will be found in Handshake soon.
+Contact the Career Center with questions.

 Charlie Blumenstein graduated from Colorado College in 1996 with a major in biology.
 He was passionate about the environment and conservation of water resources.
 Charlie credited his informal, out-of-classroom, extra-curricular, field experiences with his decision to become a hydrogeologist and to devote his professional life to the improvement of our water resources.
 After Charlie’s death in May 2003, his family and friends established a fund in his memory to recognize his passion and commitment to conservation and the outdoors through this internship.